AadeshNavgire/learning/README.md

 can bias towards features with many categories.

 ### Support Victor machine
+SVM is a supervised machine learning algorithm used for classification and regression tasks.
+It works by finding the optimal hyperplan that maximizes the margin between different classes in the dataset.
 Is to find an optimal hyperplane that maximally separates data points into different classes.

 Advantages: Effective in high- dimensional space work well even with many features.